 Memorial Day weekend (late May, annual event) in Summertown, TN

 Come to The Farm Community in Summertown, TN to set your course for the future, Life In Community!
 Our community conferences are in partnership with the Fellowship for Intentional Community.
 This gathering is a unique opportunity to tour Green Homes of all types, see Sustainable Food Production at work, over 890 KW in Solar Installations, learn about Alternative Education, Conflict Resolution, Land Trusts, Midwifery and so much more.

-Last weekend in August at Twin Oaks Community in Louisa, VA
+Labor Day weekend (Labor Day weekend — annual event) at Twin Oaks Community in Louisa, VA